sauravraghuvanshi/azure-docs-powershell/Az/Az.AppConfiguration/Update-AzAppConfigurationStore.md

 ### -IdentityType
 The type of managed identity used.
-The type 'SystemAssignedAndUserAssigned' includes both an implicitly created identity and a set of user-assigned identities.
+The type 'SystemAssigned, UserAssigned' includes both an implicitly created identity and a set of user-assigned identities.
 The type 'None' will remove any identities.

 ```yaml